yupgup/jonitrythall.com/_posts/2023-08-24-raising-monarch-babies.markdown

 A few years ago, after raising caterpillars with this low-intervention method, I experienced my first (of many that year) cases of [OE](https://www.monarchparasites.org/oe), which is a parasite that exists as spores on milkweed and infected butterflies.
 The caterpillars consume infected milkweed and emerge as infected butterflies.
 These infected butterflies are deformed and cannot fly.
 They emerge with crinkled wings that never uncrinkle.
 It’s heartbreaking to witness, and nothing can be done other than to euthanize.

 After I learned about the terrors of OE I approached my monarch-raising setup very differently.
-I now plant the milkweed in the ground, clip branches as needed, rinse in a 10% bleach to 90% water solution to kill OE, gently pat dry, and then place in a covered container with water like this:
+I now plant the milkweed in the ground, clip branches as needed, rinse in a 10% bleach to 90% water solution to kill OE, gently pat dry, and then place in a covered container with holes and water like this:

 ![Plastic conatiner with holes for milkweed](/content/2023/08/container.jpg)